Paco Alcácer

-Francisco "Paco" Alcácer García (/es/; born 30 August 1993) is a Spanish professional footballer who plays as a striker.
+Francisco "Paco" Alcácer García (/es/; born 30 August 1993) is a Spanish former professional footballer who played as a striker.

-Having come through the Valencia youth ranks, he started playing with the first team in 2010, and became a regular following a loan at Getafe, totalling 43 goals in 118 matches.
+Having come through the Valencia youth ranks, he started playing with the first team in 2010, and became a regular following a loan at Getafe, scoring 43 goals in 124 competitive matches.
 In 2016 he signed for Barcelona for €30 million, winning two Copa del Rey trophies and the 2017–18 La Liga during his spell as a reserve to Luis Suárez before leaving for Borussia Dortmund on loan.
 He signed a permanent deal in Germany in early 2019 after a successful start.
 He returned to Spain in January 2020, winning the 2020–21 UEFA Europa League with Villarreal.
+He joined Emirati club Sharjah in 2022, being loaned to Emirates whilst under contract and retiring in 2026.

 Alcácer won the European Championship twice with Spain's under-19 side, and made his senior international debut in 2014.
+He scored 12 goals in 19 full appearances.